 LifePosts’ mission is to ensure that every person’s life story can be beautifully told, vividly celebrated, and preserved.

-LifePosts’ easy-to-use storytelling tools enable you to create beautiful memorials, tribute biographies, birthday celebrations, and digital keepsakes for all of life’s important milestones.
+LifePosts’ easy-to-use storytelling tools enable you to create beautiful online memorials or obituaries, tribute biographies, birthday celebrations, and digital keepsakes for all of life’s important milestones.

 Why LifePosts Was Created